Toward Trustworthy Digital Twins in AI Agent-based Wireless Network Optimization: Challenges, Solutions, and Opportunities: Conclusion and Future Directions

 \subsection{DT Transferability Prediction}

 The cost of developing a high-fidelity DT for a complex network is substantial.
-A key question is whether a DT built for one environment can be effectively used in another.
-By utilizing a similar evaluation framework to measure the similarity between two different real-world environments, we can predict whether a DT built for one wireless network could be effectively transferred to another, saving redevelopment costs and enabling the creation of foundational DT models that can be adapted across similar wireless network environments.
+A key question is whether a DT built for one environment can be effectively used in another, especially in heterogeneous scenarios such as space-air-ground integrated networks (SAGIN), where building a high-fidelity DT from scratch for each scenario is prohibitive.
+By utilizing task-centric fidelity to measure the similarity between two different settings, we can predict whether a DT built for one wireless network could be effectively transferred to another while remaining reliable for agent training, saving redevelopment costs and enabling the creation of foundational DT models that can be adapted across similar wireless network environments.